Skip to content

 Washington handyman license requirements

-To work on projects valued over $2,000, here are the contractor license requirements you must meet:
+To work on projects valued over $2,000, here are the contractor licensing requirements you must meet:

-Complete and submit the specialty contractor application form and pay the application fee.
+Complete and submit the specialty contractor application form and pay the application fee of $132.60.

 How to get a handyman license in Washington State